FAQ’s

 Presence of Apolipoprotein (APOE) e4 allele

-It is estimated that over 24 million people are living with AD worldwide.
-Symptoms of the disease usually appear after the age of 65, but can occur in a small percentage of younger patients (early Alzheimer’s).1
+It is estimated that nearly 40 million people are living with Alzheimer’s disease worldwide.
+Symptoms of the disease usually appear after the age of 65, but can occur in a small percentage of younger patients (early Alzheimer’s).3

 - Memory loss